johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Luke 24:44-49
 : 	He opened their minds, so that they could understand the Scriptures, telling them *Here is what it says: The Messiah is to suffer and to rise from the dead on the third day; in his name repentance, leading to forgiveness of sins, is to be proclaimed to people from all nations.*

 Revelation is a gift of the Spirit that opens our understanding to spiritual truths and realities.
-The Spirit of God expands our human understanding to incorporate spiritual truths that are not obtained by, or received within our natural, rational minds, but are revealed to our heart, or spirit.[^cf16] However, messianic spirituality is not *irrational*, as some of its opponents claim: it is *relational* and *revelational*:
+The Spirit of God expands our human understanding to incorporate spiritual truths that are not obtained by, or received within our natural, rational minds, but are revealed to our heart, or spirit.[^cf16]

 Rational
 :	The natural mind of human beings is limited to *rational* knowledge, which is based upon human logic and reasoning;